CERTCC/certfuzz/src/windows/README.txt

 1) Run tools\copycrashers.py to collect all of the crashing cases from a campaign.
 By default it will copy all of the uniquely-crashing test cases to the "seedfiles" directory, which should be empty.
-2) Modify configs\foe.yaml to use the "verify" fuzzer and also specify a new campaign ID.
+2) Modify configs\bff.yaml to use the "verify" fuzzer and also specify a new campaign ID.

-When you run FOE, it will run each case with the target application, and cases that still crash will be placed in the results directory for the new campaign.
+When you run BFF, it will run each case with the target application, and cases that still crash will be placed in the results directory for the new campaign.

-===== Manually Installing FOE =====
+===== Manually Installing BFF =====
 ===================================

-If you have installed FOE using the installer, you can skip this section.
+If you have installed BFF using the installer, you can skip this section.
-To install FOE manually, you will need the following prerequisites:
+To install BFF manually, you will need the following prerequisites:

 - Windows XP or Server 2003 32-bit is recommended to allow exception hooking (winrun)